andrew-johnson-4/andrew-johnson-4/README.md

 ## why ambiguity may be useful

-"ambiguity" is relevant to typing because when combined with plural types it creates a direct equivalence to disjunctive normal form from boolean logic.
+"ambiguity" is relevant to typing because when combined with plural types it creates a direct equivalence to disjunctive normal form from Boolean logic.